4 Dham in India, Location and Significance

 Dwarka Dham

-Thousands of pilgrims who come to honor Lord Krishna fill the temple with their devotion.
+Thousands of pilgrims who come to honour Lord Krishna fill the temple with their devotion.
 The spiritual journey is tempered by the peace of the Arabian Sea, which may be seen from the coastal village of Dwarka.

 Jagannath Puri Dham

+Jagannath Puri Dham is located in Puri in Odisha, which is closer to India’s eastern coast.
 The famous Jagannath Temple in Puri is well-known for being devoted to Lord Jagannath, a manifestation of Lord Vishnu.
 The temple complex is home to several magnificent structures and artistic sculptures.

 Millions of followers come from all over for the annual Jagannath Rath Yatra, a magnificent procession in which Lord Jagannath is pulled by his siblings in a chariot.
 As the devout drag the enormous chariots through the streets of Puri while singing hymns in prayer, the air is filled with devotion.
+Know more here:- Jagannath Rath Yatra

 Rameswaram Dham

 Rameswaram, a city on an island in the southern state of Tamil Nadu, is where we will arrive at the end of this holy pilgrimage.
+The magnificent Ramanathaswamy Temple, which is devoted to Lord Shiva, is what makes Rameswaram famous.

-According to legend, Lord Rama and his devoted follower Hanuman constructed a bridge from Rameswaram to Sri Lanka in order to save his wife, Sita.
+According to legend, Lord Rama and his devoted follower Hanuman constructed a bridge from Rameswaram to Sri Lanka to save his wife, Sita.
 The temple has stunning architecture and significant religious importance.
 The sacred waters of Agni Theertham, which are close to the temple, are thought to cleanse sins from the soul.

 Also Read: Char Dham of Uttarakhand

-4 Dham Yatra
+Char Dham Yatra